zalyoung/gitlab-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-ireland-ltd.md

 #### Applying for Statutory Sick Leave

-- If your absences exceed 2 consecutive days, please contact the Absence Management Team `leaves@domain.com` and include your medical certificate in the email.
+- If your absences exceed 2 consecutive days, please contact the Absence Management Team `leaves@gitlab.com` and include your medical certificate in the email.
 - Team members must designate all time off for illness as `Out Sick` in Workday to ensure the Sick Leave is properly tracked.

 #### Illness Benefit

-Team Members may also be eligible for Ireland's [Illness Benefit](https://www.citizensinformation.ie/en/social_welfare/social_welfare_payments/disability_and_illness/disability_benefit.html).
-Please contact `leaves@domain.com` for more information.
+Team members may also be eligible for Ireland's [Illness Benefit](https://www.citizensinformation.ie/en/social_welfare/social_welfare_payments/disability_and_illness/disability_benefit.html).
+Please contact `leaves@gitlab.com` for more information.

+### Statutory Domestic Violence Leave

+If a team member in Ireland has experienced, or is currently experiencing, domestic violence, they may take up to 5 days per 12 month period of paid domestic violence leave.
+Team members are not required to give notice in advance of taking this leave but should communicate that the leave has been taken and the relevant dates as soon as is reasonably possible by contacting the Absence Management Team at `leaves@gitlab.com`.
+The purpose of the leave is, among other things, to enable the team member to seek medical attention, to obtain counselling or other support services, to seek legal advice or to relocate.
+The leave can be taken as needed and does not need to be used consecutively.

 ### Vacation Leave